ekiwan/Dotametrics/README.md

 ## Installation

-* Fork and clone then repo
+* Fork and clone the repo
 * Install dependencies:

 ```js